-The Corporation has designated its investment in the common shares of Sun Life Financial as fair value through profit and loss and these instruments are recorded at market value as determined by quoted market prices.
-Realized and unrealized gains and losses as a result of disposition of shares and changes in fair value are recorded in the consolidated statement of comprehensive income as an unrealized gain or loss on investments in net finance income.
+The Corporation has designated its investment in the common shares of Sun Life Financial as fair value through the profit and loss and these instruments are recorded at market value as determined by quoted market prices.
+Realized and unrealized gains and losses as a result of disposition of shares and changes in fair value are recorded in the non-consolidated statement of comprehensive income in net finance income.

-The investment in Gosfield North Communications is measured at cost.
+The investments in ELK Solutions Inc. and Gosfield North Communications are measured at cost.